Commodores' uniforms on Saturday will feature names of fallen soldiers

-Gerry Gdowski comes to Vanderbilt after spending nine years at Ohio.
-He will coach the Commodores' tight ends after mentoring quarterbacks at Ohio, where he also held the titles of Assistant Head Coach and co-Offensive Coordinator.
-He also has the role of recruiting coordinator at Vanderbilt.
+Gdowski came to Vanderbilt after spending nine years at Ohio.
+He mentored quarterbacks at Ohio, and also had titles of Assistant Head Coach and co-Offensive Coordinator.

 In 2010, Boo Jackson finished his career as Ohio's career leader in completion percentage (60.4%) and touchdown passes (38).
 He also finished the season responsible for 26 touchdowns, including 18 TD passes.